yanc0/beeping/README.md

 # Pingmeback
-HTTP Service for today web monitoring.
+ :telephone_receiver: HTTP Service for today web monitoring.
 Pingmeback is a distant http client as a Service.
 It is really useful for example when a webserver wants too know if its application is reachable from the internet in a reasonable time.
 This service can be use alongside Sensu monitoring.